vietlong2110/rabbit/README.md

 * Redesign follow/unfollow button
 * Add announcement popups in all necessary action

-### v0.8.4
+### v0.8.5
 * Reconstruct the whole UI from only side-menu design to tabs-side-menu design
 * Call get api from UI to get only articles relating to a keyword but display them to newsfeed
+* Call post api from UI to update favorite articles/ update newsfeed

 ## Next minor(v0.9)
-* Call post api from UI to update favorite articles/ update newsfeed
-* Call get api from UI to get favorite articles
+* Store newsfeed current state in order to navigate back